cunnie/docs/bosh_create_dns_server.md

 <a name="vmps"><sup>4</sup></a> When VMPS has been deployed, all MAC addresses must be registered with the local IT organization to avoid knocking the host workstation off the network.
 For example, Pivotal in San Francisco uses VMPS, and when the ethernet switch detects unknown MAC address on one of its ports, it will configure that port's VLAN to be that of the guest network's; however, this will also affect the workstation that is hosting the BOSH VM.
 In practical terms, the workstation's ethernet connection will ping-pong (switching approximately every 30 seconds from one VLAN to the other), effectively rendering the BOSH VM and the host workstation unusable.

-## How to Deploy a DNS Server with BOSH
+## How to Create a BOSH Release of a DNS Server
 [BOSH](http://bosh.io/) is a tool that (among other things) deploys VMs.
-In this blog post we cover the procedure to create a BOSH release for a DNS server, customizing our release with a manifest, and then deploying the customized release to Amazon AWS.
+In this blog post we cover the procedure to create a BOSH release for a DNS server, customizing our release with a manifest, and then deploying the customized release to a VirtualBox VM.

+*Note: if you're interested in using BOSH to deploy a BIND 9 server (i.e. you are *not* interested in learning how to create a BOSH release), you should *not* follow these steps.
+Instead, you *

 ### 0. Install BOSH Lite
 BOSH runs in a special VM.
 We will install a BOSH VM in VirtualBox using [BOSH Lite](https://github.com/cloudfoundry/bosh-lite), an easy-to-use tool to install BOSH under VirtualBox.